 The Board of QBE has oversight of global tax governance through the Group's tax risk framework, with local boards having oversight of divisional tax governance.
-Operationally, the Group CFO owns tax risk management and is responsible for ensuring the implementation of the Group's tax risk framework with assistance from the Group Head of Tax and divisional CFOs to ensure that policies and procedures that support the framework are in place, maintained and applied consistently around the world, and that the global tax teams have the skills and experience to implement the approach appropriately.
+Operationally, the Group CFO owns tax risk management and is responsible for ensuring the implementation of the Group's tax risk framework with assistance from the Group Head of Tax and divisional CFOs.
+The Group Head of Tax is responsible for ensuring that polices and procedures are in place, maintained and applied consistently around the world.
+The Group Head of Tax and divisional CFOs are responsible for ensuring global tax teams have the skills and experience to operate QBE's tax risk framework.